Solana Observatory for Network Decentralization Analysis

 of total active stake

 Skip Rate ?
-Stake-weighted average percentage of assigned leader slots that were skipped.
+Stake-weighted average of leader slots skipped.
 Lower is better.
 A healthy network stays below 1%.

 stake-weighted